Submitting an Article

 - FIGURES, MAPS, DIAGRAMS and TABLES should be included at the end of the manuscript, not in the body of the text.

 - List all entries cited in the text, alphabetically by author and year of publication in a separate, headed, reference section.
-Please follow the examples:
+Please follow the examples below and refer to APA 6th edition:

 - Journal References